Let's make memories! What if you knew exactly which games to play with your ... read more

 I already mentioned coffee, but there are other ways to make it more likely for yourself to fall asleep quickly and easily.

 Install a bedtime ritual where you go through the same motions every evening.
-You can take a bath using some soothing oils, for instance.
+You can take a bath using essential oils, for instance.

 9. Go to bed on time